A note on supergravity inflation in braneworld: Introduction

 where $N$ is the number of $e$-folds before the end of inflation.
-To avoid super-planckian field excursions and flatness requirement of $N\geq50$, we find $r \sim 0.003$.
-This value lies on the edge of observability for the future LiteBIRD, an experiment designed for the detection of B-mode polarization pattern embedded in the Cosmic Microwave Background anisotropies~\cite{Suzuki:2018cuy}.
+To avoid super-Planckian inflaton excursions and satisfy the flatness requirement of $N\geq50$, we obtain $r \leq 0.003$.
+This upper bound of $r$ is on the edge of observability at the future LiteBIRD experiment, which is designed for the detection of B-mode polarization pattern embedded in the Cosmic Microwave Background anisotropies~\cite{Suzuki:2018cuy}.

 Supersymmetry provides the most promising extension for the Standard Model of particle physics.
 However, it is still regarded as a global symmetry.
 In the context of AdS/CFT \cite{Maldacena:1997re, Witten:1998qj}, it was argued in Ref. \cite{Harlow:2018tng} that no global symmetries can exist in a theory of quantum gravity.
-It is thus believed that supersymmetry must be a gauged symmetry, {\it i.e.} supergravity.
+It is thus believed that supersymmetry must be a local symmetry, {\it i.e.} supergravity.
 The theory of supergravity is a natural framework for inflation model building~\cite{Freedman:1976xh, Deser:1976eh}.
-In this note, we consider a class of inflationary models with the potential $V(\phi)=\alpha \phi^n\rm{exp}(-\beta^m \phi^m)$ that can be embedded in supergravity with a small shift symmetry breaking term in K\"ahler potential~\cite{Li:2013nfa}.
-We show that some of the models not only meet the swampland criteria but also satisfy all the current experimental constraints from TT, TE, EE$+$lowE$+$lensing$+$BK14$+$BAO data in Ref.~\cite{Akrami:2018odb}.